veradebv/Wallet/README.md

 # Wallet

-An Android application that tracks your expenses.
-This is a school final project for Wireless Computing subject.
-This is a port from the original project from [bakanui's repo](https://github.com/bakanui/Wallet).
+A Xamarin-based mobile application that tracks your expenses.
+This was a port from the original project on [bakanui's repo](https://github.com/bakanui/Wallet).

 ## Deployment